Abu Dhabi Commercial Court halts global trademark infringement

-Following a series of hearings across various judicial levels, the Commercial Court ruled in favor of the trademark owner, affirming their legal right to protect their registered mark from unauthorized use, The court underscored that such infringement constitutes a violation of UAE laws and international agreements on intellectual property rights.
+Following a series of hearings across various judicial levels, the Commercial Court ruled in favour of the trademark owner, affirming their legal right to protect their registered mark from unauthorised use.
+The court underscored that such infringement constitutes a violation of UAE laws and international agreements on intellectual property rights.

 The court ordered an immediate cessation of all infringing activities, the removal of the counterfeit trade name from the Abu Dhabi Department of Economic Development’s records and all commercial registries across the UAE, and a ban on the infringing store from using the brand's trademarks in any form—whether in its trade name, online presence, or social media platforms.